-- 1.1 Purpose-This actuarial standard of practice (ASOP) provides guidance to actuaries preparing or reviewing financial reports, claims studies, rates, or other actuarial communications involving incurred claims as of a valuation date under a health benefit plan, as defined in section 2.7 of this standard. - 1.2 Scope-This standard applies to actuaries who estimate or review incurred claims under health benefit plans on behalf of insured or noninsured risk-bearing entities, such as managed-care entities, health care providers, government-sponsored plans or risk contracts, or regulatory agencies.
+- 1.1 Purpose-This actuarial standard of practice (ASOP) provides guidance to actuaries estimating or reviewing incurred claims when preparing or reviewing financial reports, claims studies, rates, or other actuarial communications as of a valuation date under a health benefit plan, as defined in section 2.7 of this standard. - 1.2 Scope-This standard applies to actuaries who estimate or review incurred claims under health benefit plans on behalf of risk-bearing entities, such as managed-care entities, self-funded employer plans, health care providers, government-sponsored plans or risk contracts, or government agencies.
 This standard does not provide guidance to actuaries regarding reserves such as policy reserves, premium reserves, or claim settlement expense reserves, although such reserves may be required for financial reporting.
 This standard does not address interpretations of statutory or generally accepted accounting practices.

 This standard applies to the actuary only with respect to incurred claim estimates that are communicated as an actuarial finding (as described in ASOP No. 41, Actuarial Communications).
-Actions taken by the actuary's principal regarding such estimates are beyond the scope of this standard.
+Actions taken by the actuary's principal regarding the use of such estimates are beyond the scope of this standard.